gavinmcfarland/plugma/README.md

 ### `plugma dev`

-Start a development server.
+Start a server to develope your plugin.

 #### Options

 - `--websockets=off`, `-ws=off`: Turn off websockets.
-- `port`, `-p`: Specify the port number for the server to run on.
-Default is _3000_.
+- `port`, `-p`: Speficy the port for the plugin preview, default is _3000_.

 ### `plugma build`